rodeso/lbaw.4nswers/wiki/er.md

  As Learners, we often have questions that need answers as fast as possible.
 So we decided to create a Collaborative Q&A Content Rated Forum Website adapted for those situations.

  In this website, the user can post their questions or doubts about a certain topic, and other users can respond with what they think it is the best answer to the current problem.
+To be able to do that, an account must be created.
+If not, the guest can only see the questions and responses, but can not partake in the feed's action.

  As those various answers start stacking up in the post's feed, they are positively or negatively voted by all the users, affecting the answers' order of appearance in the feed (meaning the most publicly supported answers appear first).